What to Ask During a Final Interview & After Receiving a Job Offer

 Simply put, if you’re going to have a new boss in two weeks, you’ll want to know upfront.

 What is your current state of diversity and inclusion?
 What initiatives are you implementing to improve that rate?

 Again, even if diversity and inclusion programs don’t help or hurt you in any way, you should know if this company has the ability to modernize and recognize where they need to make changes.
 If they don’t know what you’re talking about, consider it a red flag.

 What is the on-boarding process going to look like (day one, week one, etc.) and who is personally responsible for my on-boarding experience?

 Make sure they have a plan - or at least get them thinking about a plan - to set you up for success on day one!
 As a follow up, you can also ask when your first employee evaluation will be scheduled.

 Computer Futures is dedicated to connecting top tech talent with great companies around the world.
 We don’t just want to find people jobs, we want to partner with them throughout their career.
-If you are looking for a new role and need help, don’t hesitate to reach out to us for advice and assistance.
+If you are ready to take the next step in your career, find our job opportunities or upload your CV here.
+Don’t hesitate to reach out to us for advice and assistance.